Murdaugh trial gives unsolved death investigation a boost

 Investigators think people might be more willing to talk now that the murder trial is finished, said the Smith family attorney Bland.

-The first step for the private investigation will be getting permission from a judge to exhume Stephen Smith’s body.
+The first step for the private investigator will be getting permission from a judge to exhume Stephen Smith’s body.
 The backing of state agents would likely help that request.

 Bland also hopes the private investigators can gather and analyze cellphone data from Smith and the people he was communicating with to reconstruct who he was hanging out with and what he was doing not just right before his body was found but also in the weeks before his death.